kieranjol/pda/README.md

 #### fixity.py
 * Usage: `python fixity.py directoryname`.
 This analyses a directory and all of its subfolders to see if md5 sidecars exist.
 If they do not exist, it creates them.
 My parents use a compiled, binary executable of this script where the path that contains their scans is hardcoded.
 All they have to do is open the exe, and the script generates checksums if required.

+#### dbgui.py
+* Usage: `python dbgui.py`.
+Perform basic filename/extension queries on a specific SQL database.
+This assumes that a MYSQL database is running. dbconfig.txt must be completed prior to use.
+Replace each line with the relevant values.

 Note: Documentation template has been copied from [mediamicroservices](https://github.com/mediamicroservices/mm).